Jasmine Rice

 Understanding the key chemical compounds helps explain why jasmine rice pairs well with certain ingredients.

-Secondary aromatic compound contributing subtle cooked-grain sweetness and depth to the overall flavor profile
+Secondary aromatic compound contributing sweet, grape-like floral notes that add complexity to the overall fragrance profile

 Quick Tips